hackersatbrown/hackersatbrown.github.com/readme.md

 - check off items as you do them and get it done! :)
 - ask Charles/Mackenzie for help as needed (just @mention them or email them)
-- first-timers to event organization should sit down with david/charles/rakesh to run lightly through the checklist and get a feel for how it all works
+- first-timers to event organization should sit down with Mackenzie/Charles to run lightly through the checklist and get a feel for how it all works

-## How to get involved in H@B
+## How to get involved in CS DUG
 - start coming to meetings (announced on [FB group][2])
 - meetings are 30 minutes long
 - decide that you want to make an event happen, or volunteer to help someone